Bronchiectasis is a chronic respiratory condition characterized by the abnormal widening and scarring of the airways in the lungs.

 30. What are the complications of primary ciliary dyskinesia?

-Neonatal respiratory distress, daily wet cough from birth, chronic airway disease with age-dependent bronchiectasis, recurrent otitis media and reduced fertility.
+Neonatal respiratory distress, daily wet cough from birth, chronic airway disease with age-dependent bronchiectasis, recurrent otitis media, and reduced fertility.

-32. What are the clinical symptoms associated with bronchiectasis?
+31. What are the clinical symptoms associated with bronchiectasis?

-36. What are macrolides in treating bronchiectasis?
+32. What are macrolides in treating bronchiectasis?

 Macrolides are helpful in bronchiectasis because they are both anti-inflammatory and anti-microbial.
 Macrolides reduce bronchiectasis exacerbations, improve quality of life, and decrease inflammation.
-Macrolides = 50s inhibitors = azithromycin and erythromycin.

 It may indicate that an infection is present.